 NFIP’s authority to provide flood insurance is currently set to expire at midnight on September 30, 2020.
 NAR is making every effort to secure a long-term reauthorization of the program.
 Here are answers to frequently asked questions about what this means for upcoming closings and several proactive steps your clients can take in the interim.

 What is the latest?

 The House of Representatives has not scheduled a vote on the NFIP Reauthorization Act (HR 3167) that unanimously passed the Financial Services Committee on June 11, 2019 and is supported by NAR policy.
 Several other bills have been introduced in the Senate, but no further action has been taken.
 Congressional and White House leaders have attached an NFIP extension to the Continuing Resolution to keep the federal government operating until there is agreement on 2020 appropriation bills.
 NAR is urging the longest extension possible while Congress continues working toward a 5-year reauthorization measure.

 What is NAR doing?

 - NAR is in regular communication with Congressional leaders and the White House.

 - NAR is coordinating with a broad coalition of industry groups to support a long-term reauthorization.

-- Flood insurance was a priority talking point for meetings with members of Congress over August recess.
+- Flood insurance has been a priority talking point with members of Congress over the past year.

 - Hundreds of members of Congress were contacted about NFIP’s importance to every state in the U.S.

 - NAR has raised the issue’s profile with multiple calls for action, talking points, op-eds and state letters.